 In summer 2020, Net News ran a Maltese-language feature about Falcon's Shadow reaching number one on Amazon's Bestseller List: Suċċess għal awtriċi Maltija – il-ktieb tagħha meqjus bħala bestseller If you can read Maltese (or would like to try!) check out the online version of the In-Nazzjon article.

 Turn back the Pages: An English-language summer 2020 feature in the Times of Malta

 An April 2020 interview with Maltese-language magazine KullĦadd (which means both "Every Sunday" and "Everyone")

 During my 2012 visit to the island, I had the pleasure of discussing my novel with journalist and entrepreneur Jo Caruana for a Times of Malta article, Penning a tale of patriotism.During that same trip, BDL Books arranged a book-signing in the capital city, Valletta.
 The Malta Independent ran a story to announce the event.

 I also had the privilege of sharing how my Siege of Malta series came about and how Humber helped me accomplish my objective in this interview with the Humber School for Writers (HSW) Media and Creative Arts News.

 Following Humber College, I attended Athabasca University, where I graduated with a degree in Communications.
 In July 2020, the Alumni Association asked me to contribute a guest piece to the institution's Transforming Lives, Moving Beyond blog.

-Producer and much-loved host of Ilsien in-nisa, Dak li Jghodd, and Travel and Taste, Claire Agius Ordway referenced my novel when featured in Malta Today.
+Producer and much-loved host of Ilsien in-nisa, Dak li Jghodd, and Travel and Taste, Claire Agius Ordway referenced Eight Pointed Cross when she was featured in Malta Today.